nshimiye/tekmetric-interview/frontend/PROJECT_README.md

 ## Non-Functional requirements
 - Intl support (DONE)
 - Caching search queries (DONE)
-- The web application should be responsive, look well on desktop and mobile
+- The web application should be responsive, look well on desktop and mobile (DONE)
-- Lazy loading components that rarely used
+- Lazy loading components that are rarely used
 - Offline/PWA/Service Worker, allow a user to write a memo, even if they do not have internet
 - Skeleton loading - useful when searching for books

 ## Enhancements
 - Allow users to share their memos with other users